Oberlin Celebrates This Year’s Fulbright Winners

 Photo credit: Abe Frato

-Oberlin’s tradition as a top-producer of Fulbright Fellowships continues this spring, with a dozen students and alumni being awarded English Teaching Assistant (ETA) and Study/Research Awards.
+Oberlin’s tradition as a top producer of Fulbright students continues this spring, with a dozen students and alumni being awarded English Teaching Assistant (ETA) or Study/Research awards.
 These accomplished individuals will travel internationally to experience a cultural exchange that spans language, education, history, and more.

 Oberlin provides students with assistance in Fulbright applications, which includes multiple information sessions, one-on-one meetings, access to faculty and staff experts trained to read Fulbright applications, all-day essay support in Oberlin’s Writing Center, and the ability to submit essay drafts for unlimited revisions.